SEND and Local Offer

 The SENCO is responsible for:

-- Developing and reviewing the school’s SEN policy.
+- Developing and reviewing the school’s SEND policy.

 - Co-ordinating all the support for children with special educational needs or disabilities (SEND)